Mozambique national under-17 football team

 The Mozambique national under-17 football team, nicknamed the Mambas, represents the Mozambique in international youth football competitions.
 Its primary role is the development of players in preparation for the senior national team.
 The team competes in a variety of competitions, including the biennial FIFA U-17 World Cup and the U-17 Africa Cup of Nations, which is the top competitions for this age group.

 History

+FIFA U-17 World Cup

+They will make their debut at the FIFA U-17 World Cup in 2026.

 U–17 AFCON

 They previously played at the 1994 and 2001 African U-17 Championship and exited both editions in the group stages.

 COSAFA U–17 Championship

 They qualified for the 2026 U-17 Africa Cup of Nations after finishing third at the 2025 COSAFA Under-17 Championship.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.